sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - If there is an `init` function in a package, it runs as soon as the package is referenced by another package.
 - It has not input or output parameters and can only cause side-effects within the package.
 - There can be multiple `init` functions in a package, even in the same file, although this setup is discouraged.
-- A blank import can be used to run the `init` function of a package without using any of its exported identifiers, e.g. `import _ "github.com/lib/pq"`.
+- A blank import can be used to run the `init` function of a package without using any of its exported identifiers, e.g., `import _ "github.com/lib/pq"`.
 Explicit is better than implicit: this is an obsolete pattern.

 ### Circular dependencies

-- They are not allowed to keep the code readable and the compiler fast.
+- They are **not allowed** to keep the code readable and the compiler fast.
 - If two packages depend on each other, they should probably be merged into a single package.
 - If two packages with circular dependencies are still preferred, it may be possible to move only the culprits into a separate package so that both packages can import them.